Beff-Jezos/CodingCase-8mylez/README.md

 ===

 With this Plugin you can choose to add some extra Feedback when an user adds a product to the shopping cart.
-For a short period of time the color of the "Add to shopping cart" button changes and also the text will animate in a way that the user knows that his request is in progress.
+For a short period of time the color of the "Add to shopping cart" button changes and the text will animate in a way that the user knows his request is in progress.

 For the developer it is possible to change the color of the animation in the backend of shopware 6 at the plugin configurations.